 Security badges are also essential in ensuring visitors about the integrity of your site and that there’s no way for them to fall victim to scammers or spammers who might use their personal or financial information illegally.
 68% of business leaders believe their cybersecurity risks are increasing in the new year.

 As a B2B vendor, you must assure your customers that your site or business has been verified for technical security and legitimacy of business.

 Examples of common security seals include verified/accredited business badges and anti-virus secure badges.
 These can give your visitors peace of mind while searching your website and when considering your brand’s offering.

 Trust Signals in a Nutshell

 Trust signals play a big role in driving more conversions on your website because they see it as a safe and secure place where they can engage with you or buy from you.

 Don’t give your prospects any opportunities to doubt your brand’s credibility.
-Make sure your website visitors know from the get-go that your brand can be trusted.
+From your contact information to your thought leadership blog, make sure your website visitors know from the get-go that your brand can be trusted.